 You might consider paying the annual fee if the credit card is part of your long-term miles and points earning strategy.

-It also gives me 2x the points on travel and saves me money on car rentals by offering primary car rental insurance.
-The benefits of the card and the value of the points I’m earning makes paying the annual fee more than worth it.
+The card gives me 2x the points on travel, a $50 hotel statement credit, and saves me money on car rentals by offering primary car rental insurance.
+The benefits of the card and the value of the points I’m earning make paying the annual fee more than worth it.

 Can I get the bank to waive the fee again?